Jia-Wei-Liao/Low-Power-Segmentation/README.md

-# MediaTek LowPower Semantic Segmentation
+# MediaTek Low-Power Semantic Segmentation

 ## Getting the code
 You can download all the files in this repository by cloning this repository: